What is centreline?

-Following on from our last tip on foot movement comes the next in our series of tips: Centre-Line Theory.
 It is important to note that the term ‘centre-line’ is often used by martial artists to describe the imaginary line down the centre of the body (running through the nose down past the navel); a useful way of remembering the important atemi (vital points) that lie along this line.
-For our purposes, we use centre-line to mean something completely different, and our use is all about balance.
+For our purposes, we use centre-line to mean something completely different.
+We use centre-line in the context of balance.

 The centre-line is an imaginary line that guides a jujitsoka to effect the optimum angle and direction for unbalancing their opponent.
 This can then be used as a core principle for attack/counter-attack (using your opponent’s centreline) and defence (protecting your own centreline).
 The concept of centreline is a core principle for JuJitsu, and should form the core of any student’s training.
 Moreover, its importance cannot be stressed enough, as not only can it be used for executing throws and takedowns, but also for delivering more effective strikes, locks, chokes and holds as well.